 Working from home means you have the freedom to work when you want, wherever you want.
 Yet it’s important to get into a routine so you can be produced each day.
 These four tips are a good place to start.

 Set a starting and ending time each day.

 Also, listen to your internal clock.
 If you feel more productive in the morning, schedule your important tasks during that time.
-If you feel inspired after lunch to tackle big projects, schedule those tasks in the afternoon.
+If you feel inspired to tackle big projects after lunch, schedule those tasks in the afternoon.
 I know it’s common sense to work during your productive time, but not everyone does it.

 When you work from home instead of in a corporate office, no one knows whether or not you’re following a certain schedule.
 That can be both good and bad.
 While it’s important to have a schedule, think of a schedule as a way to keep you focused without feeling confined.
-Your schedule may change a bit every day, so don’t get frustrated if you have a long list of tasks to accomplish and you’re only able to handle a few of them.
+Your schedule may change a bit every day, so don’t get frustrated if you have a long list of tasks to accomplish and can only handle a few of them.
 You can make up for lost time the next day.
 The beauty of working from home is that you can set your own hours.
-Just remember that at times, those hours will sometimes change, especially if you have meetings with your clients.
+Remember that those hours will sometimes change, especially if you have meetings with your clients.
 Oh, and since we’re talking about that, make sure you’re using a WordPress booking system or a service scheduling software to organize them almost automatically.